-Levels Indicative content Marks Level 5 • The response demonstrates a range of detailed and accurate knowledge and understanding that is fully relevant to the question.• This is used to develop a full explanation and thorough, convincing analysis, using second order historical concepts, of the issue in the question.
-Please see following pages 9-10 Level 4 • The response demonstrates a range of accurate knowledge and understanding that is fully relevant to the question.• This is used to develop a full explanation and analysis, using second order historical concepts, of the issue in the question.
-7-8 Level 3 • The response demonstrates accurate knowledge and understanding that is relevant to the question.• This is linked to an analysis and explanation, using second order historical concepts, of the issue in the question.
-5-6 Level 2 • The response demonstrates some knowledge and understanding that is relevant to the question.• This is used to attempt a basic explanation, using second order historical concepts, of the issue in the question.
-3-4 Level 1 • The response demonstrates basic knowledge that is relevant to the topic of the question.• There is an attempt at a very basic explanation of the issue in the question, which may be close to assertion.
+Levels Indicative content Marks Level 5 Response demonstrates a range of detailed and accurate knowledge and understanding that is fully relevant to the question.
+This is used to develop a full explanation and thorough, convincing analysis, using second order historical concepts, of the issue in the question.
+See next page 9-10 Level 4 Response demonstrates a range of accurate knowledge and understanding that is fully relevant to the question.
+This is used to develop a full explanation and analysis, using second order historical concepts, of the issue in the question.
+7-8 Level 3 Response demonstrates accurate knowledge and understanding that is relevant to the question.
+This is linked to an analysis and explanation, using second order historical concepts, of the issue in the question.
+5-6 Level 2 Response demonstrates some knowledge and understanding that is relevant to the question.
+This is used to attempt a basic explanation, using second order historical concepts, of the issue in the question.
+3-4

+Level 1 Response demonstrates basic knowledge that is relevant to the topic of the question.There is an attempt at a very basic explanation of the issue in the question, which may be close to assertion.
 Second order historical concepts are not used explicitly, but some very basic understanding of these is apparent in the answer.
 1-2 Level 0 No response or no response worthy of credit.
 0

-6. Explain how Allied bombing campaigns affected the German war effort during the Second World War.
+6. Explain why the American people responded positively to US involvement in the Second World War.
 (10)